martelagelo/Cookie_Fall/README.md

 ##Cheats:
 Press 'c' to activate the shield cheat, which allows cookies to pass through the sprite without activating the hit event.
 Press 's' to skip a level.

+##Impression of Assignment:
+I really enjoyed coding the game, which I honestly found really very refreshing.
+Learning JavaFx syntax for the first time was a bit slow and tedious, but once I picked up the language I enjoyed coding the different functionalities of the game.
+I finished the majority of the game by Tuesday so I believe the amount of time we had was adequate.